Biden student debt forgiveness plan on temporary hold after appeals court ruling - NewsBreak

 “It is hard to make a cake if you don’t have a pan to put that cake in,” Autrey said during oral arguments.
 “That pan is standing.
 It doesn’t matter if you have all the ingredients.”

-The post Biden student debt forgiveness plan on temporary hold after appeals court ruling appeared first on Alaska Beacon .
+The post Biden student debt forgiveness plan on temporary hold after appeals court ruling appeared first on Nebraska Examiner .

 Comments / 0